 |heavy elements (%; Sun=1.81)||2.74||2.89||2.90|

-The discovery of a planet around Alpha Centauri B
+Discovery of a planet around Alpha Centauri B

-The discovery was announced on Oct.
-16, 2012, of a planet almost identical to the Earth in mass in orbit around Alpha Centauri B. This stunning breakthrough of a rocky, Earth-sized world on our doorstep came as a result of careful measurements of the position of the star three times a night, almost every night for more than three years using the HARPS instrument (High Accuracy Radial Velocity Planet Searcher spectrograph) attached to the European Southern Observatory's 3.6-meter telescope at La Silla, Chile.
+The discovery was announced on Oct 16, 2012, of a planet almost identical to the Earth in mass in orbit around Alpha Centauri B. This stunning breakthrough of a rocky, Earth-sized world on our doorstep came as a result of careful measurements of the position of the star three times a night, almost every night for more than three years using the HARPS instrument (High Accuracy Radial Velocity Planet Searcher spectrograph) attached to the European Southern Observatory's 3.6-m telescope at La Silla, Chile.

 Unfortunately, Alpha Cen Ba offers no hope of being inhabited because, at a distance of only 3.6 million miles (6 million km), it is much closer to its home star than Mercury is to the Sun, so that its surface must be intensely hot (around 2,200°F) and barren.
 Its orbital period is a mere 3.2 days.
 However, its very existence will spur the search for other worlds in the Alpha Centauri system and will further motivate those engage in SETI and the design of spacecraft capable of fast interstellar travel.